Milton Hershey School FAQs

 Children considered for admission must meet the following criteria:

-- Come from a family of lower income
+- Come from a low-income family

 - Be age four to 15 at the time of enrollment

 - Be free of serious behavioral problems likely to disrupt the classroom or student home life at MHS